luciangi/randombeerapp/README.md

 * The application will then be available at: http://localhost:8080/
 * The API can be viewed using: http://localhost:8080/api
-* To view the H2 database, browse: http://localhost:8080/h2-console
 * The database will get initialized with the scripts in: `src/main/resources/data.sql`
+* To view the H2 database, browse: http://localhost:8080/h2-console, and use the following credentials (leave the password empty):
+    * JDBC URL: jdbc:h2:~/randomBeerApp;AUTO_SERVER=TRUE
+    * User Name: sa

 ### Running the unit/integration tests
 Tests can be run using the gradle wrapper that comes packed with this repository: